113ll3/Ibmclouddocscli/enable_existing_python.md

 The `<projectname>.wsgi` file name is the name of the project that is being enabled.

-If your application does not build or deploy after you run `ibmcloud dev enable`, you can modify the generated files to complete cloud enablement.
+If your app does not build or deploy after you run `ibmcloud dev enable`, you can modify the generated files to complete cloud enablement.

 ### Manually configuring the generated cloud enablement files
 {: #manual-enable-python}